SED-EEW/SED-EEW-SeisComP-contributions/apps/eew/scvsmag-dev/descriptions/scvsmag.rst

-Part of the :ref:`VS` package.
+Part of the :ref:`EEW` package.

-scvsmag is part of a new SeisComP implementation of the `Virtual Seismologist`_ (VS) Earthquake Early Warning algorithm (Cua, 2005; Cua and Heaton, 2007) released under the GNU Affero General Public License (Free Software Foundation, version 3 or later).
+*scvsmag* is part of a new SeisComP implementation of the `Virtual Seismologist`_(VS) Earthquake Early Warning algorithm (Cua, 2005; Cua and Heaton, 2007) released under the GNU Affero General Public License (Free Software Foundation, version 3 or later).
 For a given origin it estimates single station magnitudes and a network magnitude based on  the envelope attenuation relationship and ground motion amplitude ratio derived  by Cua (2005).
 The original VS algorithm applies the Bayesian theorem by defining magnitude as the value that maximizes the product of a likelihood function and a prior probability density function.
 In the current version of scvsmag only the likelihood function is implemented and no prior information is used at this stage.

 Logging
 =======